Mapp and Lucia: Reception

 Brian Masters says in The Life of E.F.
 Benson, "It was a bold stroke to risk the clash of Titans in Mapp and Lucia, effected in the simplest manner by having Mrs. Lucas rent Miss Mapp's house in tilling for a period of two months...
 It is much to Benson's credit that he contrives a preposterous climax without losing the reader's sympathy."

 Iain Finlayson writes that Benson "would have been charmed to know that, forty years after his death, he would be back in vogue with the six novels featuring Miss Mapp and Lucia.
 These, being constantly reprinted, and selling in quantity (thanks in large part to the television series based on the novels), are perfect little masterpieces, minor period gems, adored by aficionados of their rather camp comedy.
 Though he himself regarded them as frivolous, and part of him would regret that his more substantial, more seriously-intended work has been overlooked, he would possibly regard the breeze of fashion, blowing across his most memorable creations, as a friendly wind."

 Sequels

 Mapp and Lucia is the fourth book in what became known as the series of six Mapp and Lucia novels.
-The series is continued in Lucia's Progress (1935) and Trouble for Lucia (1939), take place in Tilling.
+The series is continued in Lucia's Progress (1935) and Trouble for Lucia (1939), which take place in Tilling.